camunda/camunda-docs/docs/apis-clients/operate-api/tutorial.md

 // ...
 ```

-3. Open index.html in your browser to see the incident overlay displayed on the related flow node(s), if there are any.
+3. Open `index.html` in your browser to see the incident overlay displayed on the related flow node(s), if there are any.

 ![display incidents](./img/display-incidents.png)

 ## Highlight processed sequence flows on the diagram

-1. Add a new function to api.js file that fetches the processed sequence flows for a specified process instance id.
+1. Add a new function to the `api.js` file that fetches the processed sequence flows for a specified process instance id:

 ```js
 async function fetchSequenceFlows() {